Our Review of Hampton Court House School

 The school is also proud of its Art and Music.
 Students are given regular opportunities to perform in concerts and shows.
 The Art department is housed in dedicated outbuildings, where children’s artwork covers every inch of the brick walls, giving them the sense that the space belongs to them.
 Sport is also timetabled once a week and there are organised games, usually football, at break and lunch times.

 Despite the grand architecture and the sprawling surrounding of Bushey Park, Hampton Court School has a warm and close-knit atmosphere.
 The school dog greeted us on arrival and there was a sense of calm as GCSE students sat on sofas around the grand fireplaces, playing chess and revising for their exams.
-Class sizes are small and the teachers make an effort to get to their students outside of class time.
+Class sizes are small and the teachers make an effort to get to know their students outside of class time.
 There is no school uniform, rather students come to school dressed in ‘school appropriate’ clothing.

 Although the students are given the freedom to pursue their individual talents and interests, the school is academically rigorous with strict homework schedules and impressive grades.
 With personal development, behaviour and welfare, and Early Years provision rated ‘Outstanding’ by Ofsted in 2018, students that choose to leave the school after Common Entrance typically go on to a selection of leading schools, including Eton College, Westminster School, Bryanston School, Marlborough College, Winchester College, Stowe School, Wellington College, and Millfield School.
-Headmaster, Guy Holloway, has been leading Hampton Court House closely with the founders for many years to provide an education with broad and global outlook, in a relaxed but hard-working atmosphere.
+Headmaster, Dr Adrian Rainbow, has been leading Hampton Court House closely with the founders for many years to provide an education with broad and global outlook, in a relaxed but hard-working atmosphere.

 To find out more information about Hampton Court House or if you are looking another school that will suit your child perfectly, speak to one of our expert education consultants today.